Ross is also an avid chamber

 Holmquist, and Angelo Gilardino and has performed in masterclasses for

 many notable performers, including Paul Galbraith, Sharon Isbin,

 Christopher Parkening, and Eduardo Fernandez.

-Recent recital appearances include performances
+Recent recital appearances

 at the 2012 Philadelphia Fringe Festival, University of Texas - Pan

 American, Mansfield University, as well as programs for the

 Philadelphia Classical Guitar Society and music festivals across the

 In addition to participating in